 American citizens and residents need very little in the way of documentation to enter the United States but this is not the case for visiting non-nationals.
 Tourists, business people and other non-Americans will require one of two items to successfully gain entry to the U.S.A.

 Of the two, the ESTA is easier to acquire.
 ESTA stands for Electronic System for Travel Authorization which basically describes what it is.
 It is not a visa but electronic approval to enter the United States which is digitally embedded in a visitor's passport.
-It is available to citizens of countries who are part of the U.S. Visa Waiver Program (VWP) which includes the following countries: Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.
+It is available to citizens of countries who are part of the U.S. Visa Waiver Program (VWP) which includes the following countries: Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Qatar, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.

 All that is required for an ESTA application is: